-Warner Pacific evaluates credits from regionally accredited colleges and universities for applicability toward Core Studies, major or elective requirements.
-In addition, Warner Pacific College evaluates coursework from schools and colleges which are accredited by other agencies, provided the institution is listed in Accredited Institutions of Postsecondary Education, published by the American Council on Education (ACE).
+Warner Pacific evaluates credits from regionally accredited colleges and universities for applicability toward General Education Core, major or elective requirements.
+In addition, Warner Pacific University evaluates coursework from schools and colleges which are accredited by other agencies, provided the institution is listed in Accredited Institutions of Postsecondary Education, published by the American Council on Education (ACE).
 No more than 40 semester credits may be accepted from vocational-technical fields of study, and these credits will be considered as electives.
-Courses completed at non-regionally accredited institutions in which the student earned a grade of "C-" or higher, may be evaluated by faculty in the appropriate academic department for Core Studies application.
+Courses completed at non-regionally accredited institutions in which the student earned a grade of "C-" or higher, may be evaluated by faculty in the appropriate academic division for General Education Core application.